-The Hong Kong Association of the Pharmaceutical Industry (HKAPI) was formed in 1968 and has currently 38 full members, which are all international companies engaged in the R&D of pharmaceuticals.
-The member companies of HKAPI provide close to 70 percent of all prescription medicines in Hong Kong.
+Founded in 1968, the Hong Kong Association of the Pharmaceutical Industry (HKAPI) has 71 members, which includes the 20 top global pharmaceutical companies.
+HKAPI's member companies supply over 70 percent of the prescription medicines in Hong Kong.

-Ms Sabrina S K Chan, executive director, Hong Kong Association of the Pharmaceutical Industry (HKAPI), shares industry thought on current challenges faced by pharmaceutical companies in Hong Kong and the changes required in regulatory approval process.
-Here is an excerpt.
+Ms Sabrina S K Chan, executive director, Hong Kong Association of the Pharmaceutical Industry (HKAPI), Hong Kong, shares her thoughts on current challenges faced by pharmaceutical companies in Hong Kong and the changes required in regulatory approval process.
+Here are the excerpts:

 What is the size of pharmaceutical industry of Hong Kong?